dandeliongold/mcp-decent-sampler-drums/README.md

 ### Prompts

-When using this MCP server to generate presets, AI assistants should always reference the `preset_guidelines` prompt to ensure adherence to Decent Sampler best practices.
+When using this MCP server to generate simple presets, you should always reference the `simple_preset_guidelines` prompt.

+When using this MCP server to generate more complex presets (including sections such as buses, effects, etc.), you should instead reference the `preset_guidelines` prompt.

 ## Resources